 Merengue in Norway

-The first time I had Merengue in Norway, I was pleasantly surprised what a sweet and delightful treat it was and I decided to make it for Valentines Day for my family.
+The first time I had Merengue in Norway, I was pleasantly surprised what a sweet and delightful treat it was and I decided to make it for Valentines' Day for my family.

-Every time I visit family and friends in Norway I end up with tons of great recipes.
+Every time I visit my family and friends in Norway I end up with tons of great recipes.
 Since I enjoy good food, it’s an easy thing to sample them all.

 Meringue is a mixture of egg whites and sugar beaten to a stiff foam.
-There are two basic types of merengue – a soft type that is used on topping for cream pies – the other is a hard meringue which is baked overnight or for 6 hours in an oven where the heat is turned off.
+There are two basic types of merengue – a soft type that is used on top for cream pies – the other is a hard meringue which is baked overnight or for 6 hours in an oven where the heat is turned off.

 First you separate the eggs, so that no yolk get mixed in with the whites.
 A trace of yolk will prevent the whites from forming a stable foam which is necessary to make a hard meringue.
 Use glass, copper or stainless steel mixing bowl - NO PLASTIC.